 The emerald factor – LNG from Colombia

 About 3 years ago my old friend Fernando Viveiros brought me to Colombia.
 I went there on my spree to secure volumes of LNG for EconGas’s GATE commitment which remains unutilized to this very day.
-Readers of this blog will not be surprised to learn that I am a proponent of a pro-active solution – namely building one’s own liquefaction terminal.
-I had figured at the time that commercially attractive volumes of LNG cannot be secured for the coming years.
+Readers of this blog will not be surprised to learn that I am a proponent of a pro-active solution – namely building one’s liquefaction terminal.
+I had figured at the time that commercially attractive volumes of LNG could not be secured for the coming years.
 Nothing wrong – seen from today’s point of view.

-So I enter Colombia trying to secure feed-gas and interested parties for a liquefaction terminal on the Caribbean Sea.
+So I enter Colombia trying to secure feed gas and interested parties for a liquefaction terminal on the Caribbean Sea.
 What Fernando introduced me to was a bewildering array of different players and also ideas of what to do with the gas that Colombia produced or was supposed to produce in the future.

 Many know Colombia for its Emeralds, even more for its wild past during the drug wars.
-The wars are over and visitors can enjoy one of the most beautiful counties on earth again.
+The wars are over and visitors can enjoy one of the most beautiful countries on earth again.
 But to the energy man, Colombia rings for its huge super high-quality coal reserves.
 But how is coal important to an LNG man?

 Much of Colombia’s coal lies in the North of the country, straddling the shoreline of the Caribbean Sea.
-Although it’s the highest quality coal of the planet, much of it is not recoverable economically.
+Although it’s the highest quality coal on the planet, much of it is not recoverable economically.
 But those coal seams also hold astronomical amounts of Coal Bed Methane or Coal Seam Gas as Aussies like to call it.

 Nice, you say, let’s make LNG of it and earn a buck.
 Great idea but there is a snag.
 It’s about the same as in Coal Seam Gas developments in Australia.
 CBM is not a “develop a couple of wells and that’s it” kind of affair.
-It’s more like drilling thousands of holes and stimulating them in order to bring gas flows to economically interesting levels.
+It’s more like drilling thousands of holes and stimulating them to bring gas flows to economically interesting levels.

 And herein lies the problem.
-Classical LNG terminals need a hell of a lot of feed-gas pretty much from the moment they are switched on (it’s not really flicking one switch but let’s hang with that concept for the sake of argument).
-But CBM reserves are developed over long periods of time as those thousands of holes have to be drilled and subsequently stimulated.
+Classical LNG terminals need a hell of a lot of feed-gas pretty much from the moment they are switched on (it’s not flicking one switch but let’s hang with that concept for the sake of argument).
+But CBM reserves are developed over long periods as those thousands of holes have to be drilled and subsequently stimulated.
 That takes time.
 Plus once a well is drilled and stimulated you cannot simply shut in the gas flow anymore as you would do with a conventional well.

 In the US shale has been developed for the internal market and not for LNG exports.
 Exports come as something like the cherry on top (I made my opinion on US LNG exports clear in another post).

 Such a system does not exist in North Colombia and even if it existed, it would be very small in comparison to the CBM project.
 That means the CBM project would have to find a way to absorb years of CBM development until a large 5 mtpa facility is ready to go operational.
-Or the liquefaction plant would have to run below capacity in order to catch up on more feed-gas to come over time.
+Or the liquefaction plant would have to run below capacity to catch up on more feed-gas to come over time.

 Bad problem no matter how you tackle it.